GLOBAL MARKETS-Shares extend rally, euro firm in pre-ECB jockeying

 Elsewhere in the region, MSCI's broadest index of Asia-Pacific shares outside Japan crept up 0.4 percent to a fresh four-month high, South Korea made a three-month peak while a weaker yen helped recent underperformer, the Nikkei, jump 1.7 percent.

 U.S. economic news has whetted risk appetite.
-After encouraging manufacturing and car sales data on Tuesday, ADP jobs figures showed the pace of hiring picked up in March.
-The closely followed U.S. payrolls report on Friday is expected to see 200,000 jobs added.
+Manufacturing ISM data showed an expansion after weather-induced weakness in February.
+New-vehicle sales also saw a surprisingly brisk rise.
+The U.S. payrolls report on Friday is expected to show 200,000 jobs added in March.

+The usual payrolls appetiser comes later at 1215 GMT in the form of ADP employment data.
+Economists polled by Reuters expect a pick up in hiring to 195,000.

 WILL THEY, WON'T THEY?

 The euro stuttered to a halt at $1.3788 as it tried for its fourth straight session of gains.
 It also gained as the yen softened, reaching 143.30.
-The dollar meanwhile held near a 10-week top against the Japanese currency.
+The dollar reached a 10-week top against the Japanese currency at 103.86 yen.

 Among commodities, Brent crude was flat at $105.54 a barrel.
 It had shed over 2 percent overnight after Libyan rebels blocking oil ports hinted at a deal with Tripoli, which could increase supply.